Divamsharma21/cometchat--assignment/README.md

   This React app demonstrates integration of CometChat’s UI Kit using their **Visual Builder**, enabling quick integration of pre-built chat components.

   ---

  ### folder structure

   cometchat-demo/

 ├── node_modules/

 ├── public/

 ├── src/
-│   ├── cometchat. config.js         # Your CometChat keys
+│   ├── cometchat. config.js

-│   ├── CometChatWorkspace/         # Copied UI Kit
+│   ├── CometChatWorkspace/

-│   └── App.js                      # Main logic
+│   └── App.js

 ├── package.json

 └── README.md

 ### 🔐 Test Login UID
  Use any test UID that exists in your CometChat app, such as:
    CometChat.login("SUPERHERO1", authKey);

-## 🖼 Screenshots

 ## 📦 Built With